 i.
 Report policies in force during or issued during calendar year 20XX.

 ii.
-Report terminations that were incurred in calendar year 20XX and reported before July 1, 20XX+1.
+Report policies that terminated in calendar year 20XX and reported before July 1, 20XX+1.
 However, exclude rescinded policies (e.g., 10-day free look exercises) from the data submission.

 For any reporting calendar year, the data call will occur during the second quarter, and data is to be submitted according to the requirements of the Valuation Manual in effect during that calendar year.
 Data submissions must be made by Sept.
 30 of the reporting calendar year.
 Corrections of data submissions must be completed by Dec.
 31 of the reporting calendar year.